-In July, Russian President Vladimir Putin signed a decree introducing e-visa to Saint Petersburg, Russia and the Leningrad Region on October 1, 2019.
+On July 2019, Russian President Vladimir Putin signed a decree introducing e-visa to St Petersburg, Russia and the Leningrad Region on October 1, 2019.

 In September, the list of the countries whose citizens will be able to enter Saint Petersburg on electronic visas has been finally approved.
 The list includes 53 countries, including most EU countries.